radixdlt/radixdlt-javascript/packages/application/README.md

 Above we saw an example fetching the 3 earliest transactions for an address.

-We are unable to read the message attatched to the first transaction, since it is encrypted. **Messages are _not_ decrypted automatically when received**, you have to manual ask for a message to be decrypted, reade more about [decryption here](#decrypt).
+We are unable to read the message attached to the first transaction, since it is encrypted. **Messages are _not_ decrypted automatically when received**, you have to manual ask for a message to be decrypted, reade more about [decryption here](#decrypt).

 You ought to keep track of the returned `cursor` value in the `transactionHistory` response, since you can use that you query the next "page", like so: